Bri-gid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deletes all regular files with .js in current directory
+counts the number of directories and sub-directories in the current directory